orangejulius/blog/source/_drafts/nginx-on-http-part2.markdown

 means its probably **not something that should be enabled on day one of an HTTPS roll out**.

-Once you're convinced that enabling HTTPS going forward is possible, you can also [submit your site](https://hstspreload.appspot.com/) for HSTS Preload, allowing the latest versions of popular browsers to ship already knowing your server expects only HTTPS requests.
-This is incredible: **browsers will not have to make even one HTTP request to your server when initially connecting**.
+Once you're comfortably set up running HTTPS with no problems, you can also [submit your site](https://hstspreload.appspot.com/) for HSTS Preload, allowing the latest versions of popular browsers to ship already knowing your server expects only HTTPS requests.
+This is incredible: **modern browsers will never make even one HTTP request to your server**.

-By the way, HSTS is the final step towards that A+ rating!
+The security benefits of HSTS are profound enough that SSL Labs requires it as the final prerequisite of an A+ SSL rating.

 ## Improve Performance
-There are a few more configuration changes that should be made to improve performance.
+Finally, there are a few more configuration changes that should be made to improve performance.
 As far as I know these either have no detrimental impact on security, or actually help improve it.